logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

   * You have the option to use wildcards.
   * Kibana Query Language (KQL) is not supported.

-* All Kibana Filters are accepted, including: **is, is not, is one of, is not one of, exists, does not exist**.
+* All filters are accepted, including: **is, is not, is one of, is not one of, exists, does not exist**.

-Once you're done refining your search query and filters, click **Preview in Kibana** to review the returned logs and make sure you get the expected results.
+Once you're done refining your search query and filters, you can click **Preview in Kibana** to open Kibana Discover in another tab.
+It can help to review the returned logs and make sure you get the expected results.

 ###### Group-by (order matters!)